 Additionally, once you get a job, your salary will be largely determined by your field of study.
 An engineering degree and a philosophy degree entail two entirely different pay grades.

 Having a degree will definitely move your job application up in the pile, but whether or not a large student loan is a good debt or bad debt depends on how you go about it.

 As the job market becomes more and more competitive, many people are opting to start their own enterprises.
 Starting a business requires money, and while angel investors, venture capitalists, or even family and friends can help get you started, many choose to take out loans.

 There are overwhelming benefits to being in business for yourself.
 Financial freedom is just the tip of the iceberg.
 However, like higher education, entrepreneurship debt can be a two-edged sword.
 If your business fails, you’ll have to pay back your loans as well as any subsequent interest, leaving you worse off in the end.

 So if your business fails, then you won't really be in good debt but actual debt.
 Therefore, a tip worthy of consideration here is that while starting a business might come with a high level of risk, buying one might not be as challenging.
 This means you wouldn't be starting from scratch.
 Obviously, you'll ultimately do that which you consider the best option.
 At the end of the day, listen to your own inner voice and your gut to make any decision.

-While certain types of debt do have the potential to yield benefits, there are never any guarantees.
+While certain types of debt have the potential to yield benefits, there are never any guarantees.
 Taking on any kind of risk always comes with challenges and pitfalls.
-Borrowing capital to pursue ventures has worked out for some and devastated others.
+Borrowing capital to pursue ventures has worked out for some but devastated others.
 Ultimately, everyone has to determine whether or not they are willing to take on debt and make the decision they think is best for their own finances.
 Be sure to talk to a trusted financial advisor before taking on any kind of risk.